CSci 134 B - Digital Communication and Computation

 Computer Science Honor Code

-The Honor Code as it applies to non-programming assignments is outlined in the Student Handbook.
 For programming assignments in Computer Science courses, the honor code is interpreted in very specific ways.
 When a program is assigned, your instructor will identify it as a "laboratory" or "team" program.
 The Honor Code applies differently to each with respect to collaboration or assistance from anyone other than the TAs or instructors:

 Laboratory Programs: Laboratory programs are expected to be the work of the individual student, designed and coded by him or her alone.
 Help locating errors is allowed, but a student may only receive help from other students in correcting errors of syntax; help in correcting errors of logic is strictly forbidden.
 Guideline: Assistance from anyone other than the TAs, approved tutors, or instructors in the design or coding of program logic will be considered a violation of the honor code.